 Adult apprenticeships and Internships

 You are never too old to do an adult apprenticeship or internship.
 As an employer, this can be a great way to support your staff to train for new skills whilst working on the job.
-Look at our dedicated up-to-date page on funding for more information on how you can save by retraining your staff.
+Look at our dedicated, up-to-date page on funding for more information on how you can save by retraining your staff.

-Mentoring isn’t just beneficial for people starting in their career, such as students and graduates.
+Mentoring isn’t just beneficial for people starting in their careers, such as students and graduates.
 If you want to take on a career change candidate, who has plenty of future potential, but lacks some of the skills and knowledge of how that role works, why not pair them with a more experienced colleague who they can shadow.
 This is beneficial for both the mentor and the mentee, as the mentor gets to refresh their knowledge of the job, and the mentee learns first-hand what the role looks like.

 In 2011/2012 half a million people did part-time courses at university, many of these would have been mature students returning to education and balancing studying with their career.
 However, between 2013 and 2019 there has been a growing decline in the number of students over 30 taking courses at universities.
 Many people now don’t have the time to balance work and studying and cannot afford only to work part-time.